Board of Directors

 Vice President & Director of Education

 Kristin is a member of the Project Management Leadership team at Consilio.
 She has worked in eDiscovery and project management for seven years, and prior to that practiced commercial litigation in Boston for ten years.
 In addition to being an active member of the bar, Kristin received a Master’s of Laws in Litigation Management, which focused on legal project management and the skills necessary to collaborate with counsel and stakeholders to identify and implement process improvements and efficiencies in complex litigation.
+In her current role as a Client Experience Principal, Kristin oversees Consilio’s relationship with numerous AMLaw 50 firms, working with and between the law firms’ attorneys and Consilio’s eDiscovery teams to ensure Consilio is meeting, and exceeding, the case teams’ needs.
+Kristin has a proactive approach to project management, working with her teams and clients to identify and address potential issues before they arise.
+Kristin holds a B.A. in Business Management from Assumption University.
+She received her J.D., Summa Cum Laude, from Suffolk University Law School in Boston, and her recent Executive LL.M. in Litigation Management from Baylor Law.
+She is a member of the Massachusetts Bar, the U.S.D.C. for the District of Massachusetts, and the First Circuit of Appeals.

 Sarah Cantrell, CEDS